 Carpets are a prime location for house-dust mites and their droppings and can also chafe exposed skin.
 Ideally, a child with eczema should be provided with a cotton sitter (towels will be too rough) so that their skin does not come into direct contact with the carpet.
 Also, a child with very dry, sore eczema will have less flexibility in their flexures (the insides of their elbows and behind their knees) so sitting crosslegged on the carpet with their arms folded will be at best painful and at worst impossible.
-As the rest of the class may view this as preferential treatment, make sure you point out from the first carpet time of term that it is because the carpet will make the child's skin very sore.
+As the rest of the class may view this as preferential treatment, make sure you point out that it is because the carpet will make the child's skin very sore.